 - communicate with you in plain language;

-- review your matter regularly;
+- provide legal immigration advice and review your matter regularly;

-- advise you of any reasonably foreseeable circumstances and risks that could affect the outcome of your matter
+- d advise you of any reasonably foreseeable circumstances and risks that could affect the outcome of your matter

 - provide us with clear, timely and accurate instructions